Join our Email List here

 With the overwhelming success of the Hot Rod Hill Climb 60th anniversary events, Nick’s Hot Rod Garage is at it again!

 With a yearning to relive the early 50’s, the pioneering days of drag racing history, Nick’s feet hit the street on a hunt for an abandoned WWII airstrip.
 He found it all right.
 The air strip is nestled on the southern border of Colorado, in the town of Monte Vista.
 For 60 years the town has been home to the Movie Manor drive-in theater, but that’s just the chrome on the axle.
 The dirt airstrip behind the Manor is what Nick was after.
 The airstrip was carved into the valley in 1931.
 It served as an auxiliary airfield during the war, and during the 1980’s hibernation set in.
+This site in Rio Grande County served as Home to the Hot Rod Dirt Drags for 5 years, from 2014-2019.

 Join us in waking the dirt June 5-7, 2020.
 Bring your hot rod, custom and help set the scene for what is sure to be the best Traditional Hot Rod Event west of the Mississippi!